chinezbrun/pytes_serial/README.md

 Configurable OPTIONS:
 - record data to MariaDB
 - send data via MQTT
-- events monitoring - when power_events, battery_events or system faults occured a log file is created with cells details  [v0.5_changes_details](/docs/v0.5_changes_details.txt))
+- events monitoring - when power_events, battery_events or system faults occured a log file is created with cells details - more details  [here](/docs/v0.5_changes_details.txt)
 - cell monitoring - read cells details for all batteries in bank

 These options can be activated / dezactivated in configuration file (pytes_serial.cfg)

 When MQTT transmition is activated:
 - JSON file is send as payload to the following topic: 'homeassistant/sensor/pytes/state'
-- program has build-in integration with Home Assisant where the following sensors will be automatic created for each battery:
+- program has build-in integration with Home Assisant where the following sensors will be automatic created for each battery:"current", "voltage", "temperature", "soc", "status".
-  "current", "voltage", "temperature", "soc", "status" the battery number is embeded at the end of each sensor (i.e current_1, current_2...) when cell monitoring is activated an additional device will be created in Home Assistant with sufix "_cells" with all associated sensors.
-The battery and cell number is embeded at the end of each sensor ( i.e. voltage_102 means voltage for battery 1 cell 2)
+   The battery number is embeded at the end of each sensor (i.e current_1, current_2...).

+   When cell monitoring is activated an additional device will be created in Home Assistant with sufix "_cells" with all associated sensors.
+The battery and cell number is embeded at the end of each sensor ( i.e. voltage_102 means voltage for battery 1 cell 2).

+   As of v0.7.0 basic statistics was implemented too.
+Therefore, additional sensors will be available for min, max and delta for cells voltage and temperature.
+   (i.e. pytes_cells_voltage_max_1 means max cells voltage for battery 1)

   If more sensors will be needed, they can be added manually as per Home Assistant documentation [MQTT sensor](https://www.home-assistant.io/integrations/sensor.mqtt/) and the example in docs folder [here](/docs/home_assistant_add_sensor.txt).

 You have more [examples](/examples) for better understanding of what program does.